DISCOVER the Joy of Music at OUR Award Winning MUSIC School

 Throughout his time at Intermediate and High School, he has played in several bands which allowed him to learn many more skills both on and off the kit.
 These opportunities have led Elliott to be able to play alongside a large variety of both local and international acts at a range of different music venues across Aotearoa.

 Some of his favorite experiences include multiple shows at The Tuning Fork, Big Fan, and a tour that saw him playing at gorgeous Whitianga and Waihi Beach.
-His passion for playing drums and collaborating with other musicians has even allowed him to be a part of other opportunities such as drumming in video advertisements for Fletcher Living and lighting company Viltrox.

 He is currently the drummer for ‘Emerson’, Winners of the Solo-Duo category at Smokefree Rockquest.
 Elliott is very passionate about passing his EMA learnings on to aspiring young drummers and watching them develop like he did.